Dipoles and streams in two-dimensional turbulence: Discussion and conclusions

 It is difficult not to be reminded by the discussion above of other examples of spontaneous stream formation in more complicated flows.
-The best-known are probably the streaks in wall-bounded turbulence and other shear flows \citep{tsuk:2006,dong17,jim18}, and the azimuthal jets of planetary atmospheres and rotating flows \citep{Gross:ARFM:16,sacco19}.
+The best-known are probably the streaks in wall-bounded turbulence and other shear flows \citep{tsuk:2006,dong17,jim18}, and the azimuthal jets of planetary atmospheres and rotating flows \citep{maltrud91,Drit:Mcint:08,Gross:ARFM:16,sacco19}.
 In many of these cases, the streams are a streamwise concatenation of smaller units \citep{lozano-Q}, and the question arises of how these units organise longitudinally.
-This is not the place to review the many models proposed for this organisation, but most of them depend on the generation of new vorticity, which is readily available for a shear and is required for a sustained flow.
-There is no vorticity generation in two-dimensional flow, and the mechanism discussed here, which depends on the reorganisation of vorticity rather than on its creation, suggests that some of these streams may, at least in part, share a common mechanism which is more related to symmetry-breaking arguments of pattern formation than to the dynamics of the energy-generation process.
+This is not the place to review the many models proposed for this organisation, but most of them depend on the generation of new vorticity, which is readily available from the shear or from the planetary rotation.
+There is no vorticity generation in two-dimensional flow, and the mechanism discussed here, which depends on the reorganisation of vorticity rather than on its creation, suggests that some of these streams may, at least in part, share a common mechanism which is more related to symmetry-breaking and pattern formation \citep{Cross:09} than to the dynamics of the energy-generation process.